The hidden side of Europe's package holiday hotspot

 Experience a front seat view of southern Spain's jet set getaway with a royal insider.

 It's the same for those heading to the famous resort of Torremolinos.
 The town, which is once again bustling after a quiet year, is a mecca for LGBTQ tourists in particular and famed for its inclusivity.
 In July 2021, tourists were back in full force.
-David Gomez Garcia is the manager of Torremolinos' first gay hotel, Hotel Ritual Maspalomas, and is proud of its status as a place where people of all backgrounds can feel safe.
+David Gomez Garcia is the manager of Torremolinos' first gay hotel, Hotel Ritual Torremolinos, and is proud of its status as a place where people of all backgrounds can feel safe.

 "It means freedom," he says of the town.
 "The possibility to be yourself, a place where no one can do anything bad to you.
 That you can hold hands and you can kiss or you can be yourself."